zbigniew-galar/main/ABC_analysis.md

 =TEXT(Value you want to format, "Format code you want to apply")
 ```
 ### Power BI functions
-- Returns the first expression that does not evaluate to BLANK.
-If all expressions evaluate to BLANK, BLANK is returned.:
+- **Returns the first expression that does not evaluate to BLANK.
+If all expressions evaluate to BLANK, BLANK is returned.:**
 ``` excel
 COALESCE(<expression>, <expression>[, <expression>]…)
 ```
-- Returns a related value from another table.
+- **Returns a related value from another table.
 When the RELATED function performs a lookup, it examines all values in the specified table regardless of any filters that may have been applied.`RELATED(<Table>[Column])` fetches the _single value_ of `<Column>` from a table that is related to the current table via a model relationship.
 Conceptually it performs a lookup from the current row (row context) to the related table following the relationship path defined in the data model.
-It is designed to be used where a one-to-many relationship exists and you are on the **many** side (e.g., `Stock` many → `COGS` one).:
+It is designed to be used where a one-to-many relationship exists and you are on the many side (e.g., `Stock` many → `COGS` one).:**
 ``` excel
 RELATED(<column>)
 ```
-- Returns the value for the row that meets all criteria specified by one or more search conditions.
+- **Returns the value for the row that meets all criteria specified by one or more search conditions.
 The value of `result_columnName` at the row where all pairs of `search_columnName` and `search_value` have an exact match.
 If there isn't a match that satisfies all the search values, BLANK or `alternateResult` (if specified) is returned.
 In other words, the function doesn't return a lookup value if only some of the criteria match.
 If multiple rows match the search values and the values in the `result_columnName` for these rows are identical, then that value is returned.
-However, if `result_columnName` returns different values, an error or `alternateResult` (if specified) is returned.
+However, if `result_columnName` returns different values, an error or `alternateResult` (if specified) is returned.:**

 |Term|Definition|
 |---|---|